The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

-We will investigate the joint limit where the entropic regularization parameter $\epsilon$ coincides with the edge length in the discretization scheme above:

-Our first result shows that the potential $u$ for the optimal transport problem between $\mu$ and $\nu$ can be recovered from the positive vectors $a^{(k)}$ and $b^{(k)},$ furnished by the Sinkhorn theorem: \begin{thm} (Static case) If $x_{i_{k}}^{(k)}$ is a sequence of points in the discrete torus $\Lambda_{k}$ converging to the point $x$ in the torus $T^{n},$ as $k\rightarrow\infty,$ then
+Our first result shows that the potential $u$ for the optimal transport problem between $\mu$ and $\nu$ can be recovered from the positive vectors $a^{(k)}$ and $b^{(k)},$ furnished by the Sinkhorn theorem, i.e. the fixed points of the corresponding iteration: \begin{thm} (Static case).
+If $x_{i_{k}}^{(k)}$ is a sequence of points in the discrete torus $\Lambda_{k}$ converging to the point $x$ in the torus $T^{n},$ as $k\rightarrow\infty,$ then